epv44/TwitchAPIWrapper/README.md

     NSLog("OAuth Token exists, no need to authorize") }

-//Add the following inside of the app delegate: func application(_ app: UIApplication, open url: URL, options: [UIApplicationOpenURLOptionsKey : Any] = [:]) -> Bool {
+//Add the following function to the AppDelegate: func application(_ app: UIApplication, open url: URL, options: [UIApplicationOpenURLOptionsKey : Any] = [:]) -> Bool {
     if url.host == yourURLScheme {
         TwitchAuthorizationManager.sharedInstance.processOauthResponse(with: url,